Raj-Manghani/kubernetes-ansible-vmware/README.md

 ![kubernetes-ansible-vmare](https://github.com/user-attachments/assets/557d72a8-3177-4d3f-8487-3fbd5f1fcf62)

 # Ansible Playbooks for VMware vSphere vCenter VM Provisioning and Kubernetes Setup
-*** These playbooks are designed to streamline the creation of Kubernetes clusters on VMware VMs using Kubeadm and ContainerD. ***
+*** These playbooks are designed to streamline the creation of Kubernetes clusters on VMware (vSphere) VMs using Kubeadm and ContainerD. ***
 ## Overview

-“This repository features Ansible playbooks that swiftly provision virtual machines via VMware (vSphere) and prepare them for Kubernetes cluster deployment using Kubeadm.
+This repository features Ansible playbooks that swiftly provision virtual machines via VMware (vSphere) and prepare them for Kubernetes cluster deployment using Kubeadm.
 The playbooks transform a vCenter VM template into a Kubernetes-ready VM.
-From there, users simply need to run `kubeadm init` to create a Kubernetes cluster with the ContainerD runtime.
+From there, users simply need to run `kubeadm init` to create a Kubernetes cluster that uses ContainerD runtime.
 The playbooks support various Linux distributions, including Ubuntu 24.04 and RHEL 9.4.
-If your preferred Linux distribution isn’t listed, let us know!”

-Additionally, the playbooks provide an option to configure the new VMs for Calico CNI and Longhorn Persistent Volumes using `calico_cni: true/false` and `use_longhorn_pv: true/false` located in the `vars:` section of each playbooks.
+If your preferred Linux distribution isn’t listed, let us know!
+Additionally, the playbooks provide an option to configure the new VMs for Calico CNI and Longhorn persistent volumes.

 ## Prerequisites

 + vSphere 8.0 or above.
-No prior versions have been tested, but may still work.
-(Feel free to test the playbooks out on previous versions and share your outcome.)
+(No prior vSphere versions have been tested, but may still work.
+If you do try the playbooks on previous versions, please share the outcome with us.)

 + vSphere credentials with appropriate priviledges

-+ Ansible host version 2.17 or later
++ Ansible host version 2.17 or later.
+(Later versions may not be backward compatible.)

-+ `main.yml` file declaring playbook variables.
++ `main.yml` file declaring vSphere variables.
 Refer to the example 'main.yml' for the required variables.

-+ Public key or public key file paths for new VMs.
++ 1 to 2 public ssh keys or public ssh key file paths for the new VMs.
 Your Ansible host requires the private key counterpart to access and further configure the VMs when executing playbooks.
     + Playbooks have the option to omit `root` user from obtaining public keys.
 See `vars:` for any playbook (e.g. `add_root_ssh_key: true` or `add_root_ssh_key: false`).
     + Playbooks have an option to provide a seperate public keys for `root` user.
-See `vars:` for any playbook (e.g. `root_key_path: "/root/.ssh/public_key.pub"` or `""` to use user public key).
+See `vars:` for any playbook (e.g. `root_key_path: "/root/.ssh/public_key.pub"` or `""` to use 'user public key').

-+ vSphere vCenter VM template provisioning for Kubernetes vary by Linux distro.
-Refer to the `README` file located in specific Linux distro playbook folder for more information on how to configure vSphere VM template for a particular Linux distribution.
++ vSphere vCenter Linux VM template.
+(Refer to the `README` file located in specific Linux distro playbook folder for more information on how to configure vSphere VM template for a particular Linux distribution.)

 ## VM Template Dependencies and Configuration

 Specific configurations are required for VMware VM templates to create Kubernetes cluster nodes.
-The Ansible playbooks in this repository have their own VM template requirements which allow Ansible to make these necessary configurations.
+The Ansible playbooks in this repository have their own VM template dependencies.
+These template dependencies allow Ansible to make the necessary configurations to the VMs that result in a Kubernetes-ready VM.

 Some of these configurations are not suitable for productions environments and should be reversed after the VMs are created.
 Generally, the VM template configurations will:

 + Configure ssh server for `root` and `user` access

 + Allow password authenticated ssh access.
 Since playbooks insert public keys after VMs are created, username/password authentication is required for provisioning.

-+ Define a single password via vSphere/Customize Template.
++ Define a single password via vSphere-Customize Template.

 + Configure VMs with static IPs, DNS servers and search domain.

 + Set SELinux to `permissive` mode.
 (Kubernetes Required)

-*PLEASE NOTE: Since Linux distros vary, VM template configuration instructions are located in the `<LINUX DISTRO>-<distro version>-TEMPLATE.md` files of the specific distro folders.*
+*PLEASE NOTE: Since Linux distros vary, VM template configuration instructions are located in the `<LINUX DISTRO>-<distro version>-TEMPLATE.md` file, in the specific distro folders.*

 ## Current Linux-based Playbooks